tjcj211/Network-Sim/README.md

   * LSP packet creation and transmission to all routers on network
   * Recalculation of PING periodically to construct new LSP (before old ones expire)
 * Wrote the "Instructions" section in the README
+* Implemented PHASE 2 of DistanceVectorRouter.java
+  * Fixed Tim and Ryan's calculation of routing table
+  * In old version, best link was calculated from neighbor tables every time a route needed to be made.
+  * In new version, optimal link for all known destination nodes is computed in routing table every time it is reconstructed.

 Timothy:
+* Built PHASE 1 implementation of DV

 Ryan:
+* Built PHASE 1 implementation of DV

 Griffin:
+* Helped test both routing algorithms to ensure optimal performance

 Lauren:
+* Helped implement PHASE 2 of DV
+*   Setup framework for PING calculation, PING packets, distributing routing tables in DvPackets

 Process for Distributing Tasks:
 ------------